-Students who plagiarize or copy other students' assignments will be contacted.
+Students who plagiarize or copy other students' assignments will be called in to confer with the teacher.
 The student will be offered the opportunity to redo the assignment under the teacher's supervision.
 If the student chooses not to redo the assignment under supervision by an agreed-upon date, a mark of zero will be designated for the assignment.